An Introduction to the Intellection® CliftonStrengths Theme

 Live With Intellection: Engaging people in intellectual and philosophical debate is one way that you make sense of things.
 This is not the case for everyone.
 Be sure to channel your provocative questions to those who similarly enjoy the give and take of debate.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Intellection to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Intellection to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.